VeeamHub/powershell/VAC-MigratePolicies/README.md

 This script will allow you to migrate all Backup Policies from one VAC instance to another.
 This can be highly beneficial when consolidating VAC appliances.

+### Known Issues

+* _POST /v2/backupPolicies_ - API call fails when Application-Aware Processing settings are defined.
+A workaround has been coded in this script to remove all app-aware settings from policies and let you know which policies were changed.
+  * There currently exists a hotfix (#182543) for this behavior.
+If you apply this hotfix, you can comment/delete lines 295-316 of the `VAC-MigratePolicies.ps1` script.
+* _POST /v2/backupPolicies_ - API call fails when an Encryption Hint is defined with spaces in it.
+A workaround has been coded in this script to replace all spaces with underscores in the Encryption Hint.

 ### Requirements

-**NOTE:** There is a bug in the - _POST /v2/backupPolicies_ - API call that prevents Application-Aware Processing settings from being defined.
-To work around this, this script will strip the app-aware settings from the policy prior to creation.
-After the script has completed, it will output the Backup Policies that need to be fixed as well as the settings to configure.

 * Veeam Availability Console version 2 Update 1 & version 3.x
-  * Portal Administrator account used to access the Rest API.
+  * Portal Administrator account used to access each Rest API.

 ### Usage